apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 If you're upgrading existing DAGs to use deferrable operators, Airflow contains API-compatible sensor variants, like ``TimeSensorAsync`` for ``TimeSensor``.
 Add these variants into your DAG to use deferrable operators with no other changes required.

 Note that you can't use the deferral ability from inside custom PythonOperator or TaskFlow Python functions.
-Deferral is only available to traditional, class-based Operators.
+Deferral is only available to traditional, class-based operators.

 .. _deferring/writing: